f5swb/RDA5807/README.md

 4 - MEMORY BANK :

+At the first start, all the MEMORY BANK are free, just select a memory bank to record a new frequency. <br/>
-If you touch the MEMORY BANK button in the MENU, you will be invited to choose a memory channel to record the actual frequency of the RDA5807M, just select the memory bank where you want to record a new frequency.
+After that, if you touch the MEMORY BANK button in the MENU, you will be invited to choose a memory channel to record the actual frequency of the RDA5807M, just select the memory bank where you want to record a new frequency.

 <img src = "https://github.com/f5swb/RDA5807/blob/main/Pictures/memory.PNG" title = "memory.png">